lazee/premonition/README.md

 ### Installing the default stylesheet

-Finally, if you want to use the standard Premonition styling (You really should!), then you have to install the SASS stylesheet.
+Finally, if you want to use the default Premonition styling (You really should!), then you have to install the SASS stylesheet.

 From your Jekyll project folder, run: